 Best policy – Let the salesman leave the information (along with a contract if available) with you while you have a chance to look over it and to check out the company with Better Business Bureau and on other internet sites.
 Also, shop around and compare quotes for installation as well as the monthly monitoring charge as you could be making this monthly payment for 3 to 5 years!
 DO NOT LET THEM RUSH YOU INTO MAKING A DECISION THAT YOU WILL BE LEGALLY LIABLE FOR.

-If you want to find out if a company has checked in with SAPD you can call the alarm coordinator at 657-4304 Monday through Friday 8-5.
 If you have already fallen victim to an unlicensed alarm salesperson, you should file a report with the Texas Attorney General’s Office, Consumer Protection Hotline at 1-800-621-0508.

 Remember alarms users must have an alarm permit to be in compliance with the city ordinance.
 Many people are not aware it is a class C misdemeanor not to have a valid permit.